-07 Oct Step Ups (And Down) Variations
+07 Oct Master Step up And Step Down Variations

 Step ups and step downs are both amazing exercises for prehab and rehab purposes alike.
 But in order to truly maximize your gains in the gym or clinic, you need to perform them correctly!!
 Yes, stepping up and down off an extremely tall box looks impressive and all, but can you actually control it?
 Unless your goal is to get in some cardio, you need to really focus on form and control in the step up and down.